What We Do

 Every year we present six DAR Good Citizens Awards to high school students in and around the Concord area to commend them for their excellent service to their schools and communities.
 We also present community service and historic/conservation awards to members of the community during our March meeting.

-The Worcester Colonel Timothy Bigelow Chapter NSDAR joined us for Concord’s Patriot Day Parade.
-We marched to Old North Bridge where “the shot heard round the world” happened and where, for the first time, colonial militia were commanded to shoot at British soldiers.
+We are standing above North Bridge on what was Captain David Brown’s land on April 19, 1775 as we participated in the marched to Old North Bridge where “the shot was heard round the world” on Patriot's Day.
+For the first time, colonial militia were commanded to shoot at British soldiers.
 This was the start of the American Revolution on April 19th, 1775.
 Learn more

 Memorial Day Ceremony